ggxchain/documentation/src/sydney-testnet/sydney-bug-bounty-program.md

 | 3        | Up to 50000 GGX  |
 | 4        | Up to 100000 GGX |

-Golden Gate team may change rewards at their discretion.
+GGX chain team may change rewards at their discretion.

 | Level    | **Rewards**             |
 | -------- | ----------------------- |